sck4/RManual/README.md

 # Better Work R Manual

-The aim of this repository is to document relevant R functions for exploratory research using Better Work's Assessment and Advisory data.
+The aim of this repository is to document relevant R functions for exploratory research using Better Work's Core Services data.

 # Contributing